Certseeds/CS305_2019F_Remake/lab03/lab03_report.md

   "url": "http://httpbin.org/post"
 }
 ```
-Using cURL receive a json file in the end, and in this process, of course the request and reponse’s head message will be get.
+Using cURL receive a json file in the end, and in this process, of course the request and reponse's head message will be get.

 2. For request,

-  + 1 st line means it’s a POST packets use HTTP1.1 protocol and request url is /post for host.
++ 1 st line means it's a POST packets use HTTP1.1 protocol and request url is /post for host.
 + 2 nd line means Host: the aimed domain address of web is httpbin.org
 + 3 rd line means the User-Agent it use is "curl/7.58.0"
 + 4 th line means the Accept is just "*/*" (maybe means accept anything)
 + 5 th line means the length of the post message is 25 bytes.
 + 6 th lines means the type of post message is "application/x-www-form—urlencoded" Which means "HTML form submission"

 3. For response

 + 1st, it uses HTTP1.1 protocol and the status code are 200, which means OK.
-  + 2nd, Date is the server’s date when its response this packet.
++ 2nd, Date is the server's date when its response this packet.
 + 3rd, The Media type of the body of the request (used with POST and PUT requests).
 + 4th, The length of the response body in octets (8-bit bytes)
 + 5th, Control options for the current connection and list of hop-by-hop request fields.
-  + 6th, A name for the server. in this case, it’s gunicorn/19.9.0.
++ 6th, A name for the server. in this case, it's gunicorn/19.9.0.
 + 7th, Specifying which web sites can participate in cross-origin resource sharing.
 + 8th, same as 7th.

 4.